openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``currentTime``
      - float
-     - The time the video was played, paused, or stopped, in seconds.
+     - The time in the video at which the video was played, in seconds.
    * - ``id``
      - string
      - The optional name value supplied by the course creators, or the system-